harness/developer-hub/release-notes/continuous-delivery.md

 #### Fixed issues

 - The error title **Intervention** was displayed when the verification step failed.
 The title is now updated to **Verification Failure**.
 (CDS-99671,ZD-65113)
-- The runtime input was displayed even when **fixed values** was selected from the templates in the monitored services.
-This issue has been resolved since `defaultValueToReset` field is passed to the MultiTypeService and MultiTypeEnvironment fields.
+- The runtime input symbol was getting displayed even when **fixed values** was selected from the templates in the monitored services.
+This issue has been resolved.
 (CDS-99518)
 - On the services page, the deployment type icon did not consistently appear.
 This issue has been resolved.
 (CDS-99331, ZD-66892)
 - GitOps deployments were not tracked for multiple projects because the Harness Gitops instances service was out of sync with applications without project mappings.
 This issue has been resolved.
 (CDS-98989, ZD-63203)
 - An error message associated with missing parameters in the GitHub Connector was ambiguous.
 This issue was resolved.
 (CDS-97760)